misiektoja/steam_monitor/README.md

    <img src="./assets/steam_monitor_email_notifications.png" alt="steam_monitor_email_notifications" width="80%"/>
 </p>

 If you want to be informed about any user status changes (online/away/snooze/offline) use **-s** parameter:

 ```sh
 ./steam_monitor.py -r "https://steamcommunity.com/id/misiektoja/" -s
 ```

-If you also want to be informed about any game changes (user started/stopped playing or changed game) then use  **-g** parameter:
+If you want to be informed when user starts, stops or changes the played game then use **-g** parameter:

 ```sh
 ./steam_monitor.py -r "https://steamcommunity.com/id/misiektoja/" -g